 Due to excess production of keratin, the hair follicles get clogged up forming bumps.
 They usually disappear with age, yet being patient is really hard.

-Despite being many methods, coconut oil has been the best treatment with quick and effective results.
+Despite being many methods, olive oil and coconut oil has been the best treatment with quick and effective results.

 Is Coconut Oil good for Keratosis Pilaris?